KhronosGroup/Vulkan-ValidationLayers/CONTRIBUTING.md

 >        $ git add -u .
 >        $ git commit

+`NOTE`: `scripts/check_code_format.py` will run clang-format for you and is required for passing CI.

 * **Commit Messages**
     * Limit the subject line to 64 characters -- this allows the information to display correctly in git/GitHub logs
     * Begin subject line with a one-word component description followed by a colon (e.g. build, docs, layers, tests, etc.)